-These datasets represent a systematic collection of harmonised data concerning geological events.
-The current update consists of 12 new GIS layers at a resolution of 1:100,000 scale concerning earthquakes, submarine landslides, volcanoes, tsunamis, fluid emissions and Quaternary tectonics, subdivided according to their geometry (polygons, points and lines).
-These products complement and update the 1:250,000 scale GIS layers already displayed on the Portal.
-They provide information on the type of events which have taken place in the past and might potentially occur again, including dimensions, state of activity, morphological type and lithology.
+These datasets represent a systematic collection of harmonized data concerning geological events.
+GIS layers display data on the Portal at a resolution of 1:100,000 and 1:250,000 scale concerning earthquakes, submarine landslides, volcanoes, tsunamis, fluid emissions and Quaternary tectonics, subdivided according to their geometry (polygons, points and lines).
+They provide information on the type of events which have taken place in the past and might potentially occur again.
+Where available details include dimensions, state of activity, morphological type and lithology.

-The elaboration of guidelines to compile GIS layers was aimed at identifying parameters to be used to thoroughly characterise each event.
-Particular attention has been devoted to the definition of the Attribute tables in order to achieve the best degree of harmonisation and standardisation complying with the European INSPIRE Directive.
+The elaboration of guidelines to compile GIS layers was aimed at identifying parameters to be used to thoroughly characterize each event.
+Particular attention has been devoted to the definition of the Attribute tables in order to achieve the best degree of harmonization and standardization complying with the European INSPIRE Directive.

 Data sources include detailed information held by the Project Partners plus any further publicly available third-party data (last update Mar.
 2019).

-All products delivered by Partners have been collected, verified and validated in order to achieve the best degree of harmonization and INSPIRE compliance.
+All products delivered by Partners have been collated, verified and validated in order to achieve the best degree of harmonization and INSPIRE compliance.

 Each layer is complemented by an Attribute table which provides, in addition to the location, type of geological event and its references (mandatory), further information for each occurrence (where available).